jhochmuth/YouToxic/README.md

 If you are trying to run the application locally, you need to provide environment variables that contain credentials for the twitter API credentials and youtube API.
 Tweets and youtube comments cannot be collected unless you provide these.
 Predictions on text entered manually are still possible even without providing the credentials.

+These are the necessary environment variables:
+CONSUMER_KEY, CONSUMER_SECRET, ACCESS_KEY, ACCESS_SECRET, YOUTUBE_KEY

+The first four variables are all for the twitter API.

 ## Documentation
 YouToxic uses [Sphinx](http://www.sphinx-doc.org/en/master/) to build the documentation.
 To build